spinnaker/spinnaker.github.io/setup/ci/jenkins.md

 after a bake and deploy stage from a pipeline instead of doing it manually.

 ### Assumptions
-here are a few assumptions we make in the following directions:
+Here are a few assumptions we make in the following directions:

 You have a running Spinnaker instance, with access to configuration files.